chrisjberry/datafluencyCB/docs/03_anova_between_subjects.md

 <div class='webex-solution'><button>Solution - interpretation</button>

-There was substantial evidence for a main effect of objection on the time it took for a participant to switch off a robot (BF = 6.29).
+There was substantial evidence for a main effect of the type of objection on the time it took for a participant to switch off a robot (BF~10~ = 6.29).
 Participants took longer when the robot had previously mentioned that it objected to being switched off (_M_ = 10.00 seconds, _SE_ = 2.21), compared to when no objection was mentioned (_M_ = 4.69, _SE_ = 0.37).

-There was insufficient evidence for a main effect of exchange, given that the Bayes factor was inconclusive (BF = 0.74).
+There was insufficient evidence for a main effect of the type of exchange, given that the Bayes factor was inconclusive (BF~10~ = 0.74).
 Thus, there was no evidence to suggest that the time to switch off a robot differed according to whether the type of exchange was functional (_M_ = 8.69, _SE_ = 2.00) or social (_M_ = 5.54, _SE_ = 0.57).

-The main effects should be viewed in light of the substantial evidence for an interaction between exchange and objection (BF = 3.28).
+The main effects should be viewed in light of the substantial evidence for an interaction between exchange and objection (BF~10~ = 3.28).
 This indicated that it took people longer to switch the robot off when the exchange had been functional, rather than social, but only if the robot had objected to being switched off (_M_ functional = 14.40, _SE_ = 4.11 vs. _M_ social = 6.19, _SE_ = 1.15).
 When the robot had not previously objected to being switched off, the times were similar following functional and social exchanges (_M_ functional = 4.28, SE = 0.59, vs. _M_ social = 5.05, SE = 0.48).

-Follow-up tests indicated insufficient evidence for the effect of exchange at each level of objection (i.e., BFs < 3 and BFs > 0.33): The Bayes factor for the effect of exchange when the robot objected was 1.55, and the Bayes factor for the effect of exchange when the robot did not object was 0.47.
-Thus, although there was evidence for an interaction, the pattern of differences within objection conditions was not confirmed.
+Follow-up tests indicated insufficient evidence for the effect of exchange at each level of objection (i.e., BF~10~s were between 0.33 and 3): The Bayes factor for the effect of exchange when the robot objected was 1.55, and the Bayes factor for the effect of exchange when the robot did not object was 0.47.
+Thus, although there was evidence for an interaction, the pattern of differences within objection conditions was not confirmed by the follow-up tests.

 </div>